Growth worries weigh on oil, stocks; dollar up

-NEW YORK Oil prices plunged nearly $2 per barrel and global stocks fell for a third consecutive session on Thursday as shrinking manufacturing in China and in the two largest economies of the euro zone fueled worries about global growth.
+NEW YORK Oil prices plunged nearly $2 per barrel and global stocks retreated from recent highs on Thursday as a manufacturing contraction in China and in the two largest economies of the euro zone fueled worries about global growth.

 U.S. Treasuries prices and the dollar rose as risk aversion increased, although fresh evidence that the U.S. labor market continues to strengthen tempered investors' bid for safety.